Top 8 construction scheduling software in 2023

 EASE OF USE

-Ease of use helps to garner buy-in from users by presenting relevant information in a simple, clean way.
+Ease of use helps garner user buy-in by presenting relevant information in a simple, clean way.
 General contractor scheduling software should have a simple, intuitive design that provides features to make analyzing data easier, not more complicated than before.

 CUSTOMIZATION